djzevenbergen/LocalBandsList-API/README.md

 ### User Story

-* As a user, I want to be able GET all businesses
+* As a user, I want to be able GET all bands
-* As a user, I want to be able to POST businesses.
+* As a user, I want to be able to POST bands.
-* As a user, I want to be able to PUT and DELETE businesses that I have created.
+* As a user, I want to be able to PUT and DELETE bands that I have created.
-* As a user, I want to be able to look up businesses by name, type, description, phone number and website.
+* As a user, I want to be able to look up bands by name, type, description, phone number and website.
 * As a user, I want error messages to tell me what I did wrong.
-* As a user, I want to be able to create a user profile and log in so that I can add, see, edit, and delete my businesses.
+* As a user, I want to be able to create a user profile and log in so that I can add, see, edit, and delete my bands.

-* On get request, return dictionary with key value pairs of ```{{"version", "version 1}, {"types", List<strings>{"types","businesses"}}, {"response", List<Remedy>{}}```
+* On get request, return dictionary with key value pairs of ```{{"version", "version 1}, {"types", List<strings>{"types","bands"}}, {"response", List<Remedy>{}}```